sarahmacneill/cfg-feeback-project/README.md

 ### Publishing changes

+Make sure you have committer acccess to the repo so you can make edits!
 Anything on the master branch will be published on Sarah's GitHub via GitHub pages.
-You can view the current live version at [https://sarahmacneill.github.io/cfg-feedback-project/#/].
+You can view the current live version [here](https://sarahmacneill.github.io/cfg-feedback-project/#/).